BartvLaatum/RL-SMPC/README.md

 ## Installation

-We recommend using Python 3.10+ with Anaconda for this project.
+This project was developed using Python 3.11 with in an Anaconda environment.

 1. Clone the repository:
 ```shell